 Repetitive manual tasks – i.e.: keyboarding

-Tennis and many other sports
+Tennis and many other sports that require repeated wrist and elbow motion.

 History of increased resistance activity or increased duration of activity.

-Acute trauma to the elbow (less common).
+Acute trauma to the elbow (falling on elbow).

 Additional Causes of Elbow Pain:

-1. Elbow arthritis:
+1. Elbow Arthritis:

 In addition to elbow pain patients may also experience elbow stiffness, impingement, locking and or clicking.

-2. Radial Tunnel syndrome:
+2. Radial Tunnel Syndrome:

 3. Posterior interosseous nerve entrapment: